About This Trip

 COVID-19 update (July 2021): Belize has been open to foreign tourists since October 2020 with a range of safety measures in place including a new certification program and the establishment of a "Safe Corridor"; our 2021 expeditions are running as scheduled.
 Our eco-lodge is located in remote Turneffe Atoll, far away from population centers; a range of procedures are in place at the lodge to help assure COVID safety, qualifying it as a "gold standard hotel" allowed to operate within of Belize's new Safe Corridor.
 For information about flying safely during COVID-19, see our guide, and click here for general information about COVID-19 and Oceanic Society expeditions.

 Explore the exquisite maze of coral reefs and turquoise waters of Turneffe Atoll, and visit the world famous Great Blue Hole on this land-based Belize snorkeling trip.
 This expedition is one of the best ways for non-divers to discover Belize's spectacular coral reef systems.

 Don't miss: 7 Reasons to Visit Belize in the Coming Year

 Our trip begins with a 90-minute boat ride from Belize City to the eastern side of Turneffe Atoll.
 We stay at Turneffe Flats Lodge, which offers comfortable air-conditioned villas and cabanas with beautiful views of the surrounding sea.
 Turneffe Atoll is exceptional for its warm shallow water, which gives snorkelers easy access to an extraordinary underwater paradise.
 Magnificently adorned with huge yellow tube sponges and myriad tropical fish, the reef offers unmatched snorkeling opportunities.

 Snorkeling sites include the coral rich reefs of The Canyons, Calabash Cut, and Soldier's Caye reef.
 Over 25 species of birds are found around the islands including the magnificent osprey, and we often spot dolphins en route to our snorkeling sites.
-Participants in this program will benefit from our decades of experience guiding travel programs in Belize, and gain special insight into the local ecology through the findings of our long-term research efforts.
+Participants in this Belize snorkeling trip will benefit from our decades of experience guiding trips in Belize, and gain special insight into the local ecology through the findings of our long-term research efforts.

 Notes on Belize Snorkeling Trip Costs